 Apartment Solutions is a FREE rental locator service.
 While we can help most people find a rental however, there are some situations where additional resources are necessary.
 For your convenience we have put together a list of organizations that help with homeless prevention, utility payments, job searches, food, clothing, career skills building, and credit repair and rebuilding.
 We want to see each and every one of our customers succeed and sometimes a little extra help is needed to do so.
+You can also visit sites such as GoFundMe and similar to receive monetary help from the kindness of the public, in case you’re in a difficult financial period.

 **Please note: we are not affiliated with any of these organizations.**